Sarah Anderson (ship): The wreck

 The ship was caught in a fierce storm on 17 October 1886 and began to drift towards the north coast of Cornwall.
-Each day, Captain William Pucksey held short church services on deck and the crew was observed praying on the poop deck on the morning of the wreck.
+Each day, Captain William Puxley held short church services on deck and the crew was observed praying on the poop deck on the morning of the wreck.
 As the storm worsened, the crew cut away the masts and cast the anchors in an attempt to save the ship.
 Meanwhile the Port Isaac lifeboat tried unsuccessfully for several hours to reach them.
 As the ship was over 300 m from shore, every attempt to reach it with rocket-fired breeches buoy also failed.
 Just before midday, the ship struck Otterham Rocks, a stack also known as Gull Rock.
 There appeared to be an explosion as the deck of the ship blew up, sending a great spout of water into the air.
 The ship then foundered and disappeared beneath the water, killing all on board.